robertoleonecicognani/Online-Reactable/README.md

 Our Online Reactable offers an option to alter the envelope parameters of the respective synths, via a visual interface where the user can control and visualize the ADSR model on the fly.
 We used this Codepen as the source code: [ * ](https://codepen.io/ScarpMetal/pen/LyxMGx)<br>
 ![alt text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/adsr.png?raw=true)

-## Movement and connecting lines
+## Connecting lines

+Every button is provided with connection nodes.
+Oscillators have one for output while filters and effects have one for input and one for output.
+Creating a connection between buttons is done by clicking on the output node of the first button and subsequently on the input one of the second, then a linking line will appear.
+To break a connection instead, it is enough to click again on the output node from which the line was created and it will vanish.
-To obtain sound in output the user must create an eventual connection between the oscillator buttons and the output node, located at the very center of the workspace.
+To obtain sound in output, the user must create an eventual connection between the oscillator buttons and the white dot located at the very center of the workspace.
-Every button is provided with connection nodes from which a line can be drawn.
-Oscillator nodes have one node for output while filters and effects have one input and one output.
-Creating a connection between buttons is easy: one must click on the output node of the first button and subsequently click the input node of the button to which the connection should arrive.
-To break the connection, it is enough to click again on the output node from which the line was created and the connection will vanish.

 ## Making music